Configuration Manager

 Comprehensive understanding of the electronic manufacturing product lifecycle

-If you would like to know more, please give our Talent Acquisition Business Partner Kelly Thomas a call on (phone number removed).
+If you’d like to know more, please give Kelly-Ann Thomas from our Talent Acquisition Team a call on (phone number removed).
+Or reach out to us on (url removed)

 Get the latest insights and jobs direct.
 Sign up for our newsletter.